 An endocrinologist with diabetes shares guidance on how to manage the condition during the pandemic.

 Living With Lupus During the COVID-19 Drug Debate

 A patient with lupus weighs in on the COVID drug debate.

 Taking Care of Your Mental Health During COVID-19

 A wellness expert offers guidance on how to protect your psychological and emotional well-being during the pandemic.

-Social distancing due to the COVID-19 pandemic could be particularly challenging for adolescents and teens who thrive on social connections and may be missing events like prom and graduation.
+Social distancing due to the COVID-19 pandemic could be particularly challenging for adolescents and teens who thrive on social connections.

 As many look for ways to stay calm in the midst of an unprecedented health crisis, a Michigan Medicine dietitian shares some helpful strategies for sheltering in place.